Presbyopia Correction & Treatment in Singapore

 - Epithelial Ingrowth: This occurs when corneal epithelial cells grow under the flap created during surgery and may require additional surgical intervention.

+Understanding these aspects of presbyopia surgery can help you prepare effectively, recover well, and be aware of potential risks.
 Get professional eye care treatments from our eye specialists at EyeWise Vision Clinic.
 Beyond presbyopia correction, we offer various other eye care services, including diabetic eye screening, dry eye treatment, glaucoma surgery, and more.
+Take the first step towards comprehensive eye health by booking an appointment today.

 About Dr Christopher Khng